 The region’s four ski areas, all within a handy 20 to 90-minute drive of Queenstown, open from early June and offer a range of terrain for all levels whether you’re keen to conquer the basics, enjoy groomed runs, tackle off-piste, throw down some freestyle tricks or experience the thrill of night skiing.
 With the first snowfalls, you can feel the buzz in town as skiers and snowboarders gear up for a season of fun.

-Visit Queenstown at the start of the season and experience the electric atmosphere of the town’s annual Real Journeys Queenstown Winter Festival 18-21 June 2020.
+Visit Queenstown at the start of the season and experience the electric atmosphere of the town’s annual Real Journeys Queenstown Winter Festival.
 Winter Festival has grown into the Southern Hemisphere’s biggest winter celebration and is a true showcase of Queenstown's unique culture and community, with fireworks, entertainment, live music, comedy, loads of family fun, and plenty of mountain mayhem, and loved by locals and visitors alike.

 However Winter Festival is just the start when it comes to Queenstown’s winter event calendar – there’s loads to do both on and off mountain throughout the season!